Quickstart: Use Azure Redis in Python

 Screenshot of a terminal showing a Python script to test cache access.

-Unlike in the preceding example, if your token expires, the code in this example automatically refreshes the token.
+Unlike the first example, If your token expires, this example automatically refreshes it.

 Clean up resources